-- ATCO has implemented the highest level of enhanced cleaning procedures and containment in shared areas of the Lodge. - This includes bi-hourly disinfection of all shared touch points in the facility using an antiviral product. - Touch points include doors, handles, tables, counters, desks, buttons in elevators or door bells, benches and chairs and other items as situationally defined. - The following common areas around the Lodge are closed to maintain social distancing guidelines: - Spiritual room

-- TV room - Movie theatre - Recreational rooms and gym - Games room - The Bean Café - o Two Rives Lounge - $\circ \quad \text{Hair salon}$ - Guests are required to wash their hands prior to entering the dining and mug-up rooms. - ATCO has implemented increased measures in the dining room: - 50 people gatherings: we have segregated the dining room into 5 section of 50 sitting areas. - Social distancing of two metres: tables in the dining room have been setup to help guests adhere to the social distancing guideline. - Required handwashing/sanitizing for guests before entry to the dining room. - The facility dining area has removed virtually all self serve options fresh fruit is either portioned and packaged or handed out piece by piece as guests request it. - Salad bars have been replaced by packaged selections. - All water fountains and refilling stations have been closed with bottled water provided in their place. - ATCO has additional staff on site to manage the changes in the dining room.
+- ATCO has implemented the highest level of enhanced cleaning procedures and containment in shared areas of the Lodge. - This includes bi-hourly disinfection of all shared touch points in the facility using an antiviral product. - Touch points include doors, handles, tables, counters, desks, buttons in elevators or door bells, benches and chairs and other items as situationally defined. - All common areas is the Lodge are closed to maintain physical distancing guidelines. - Guests are required to wash their hands prior to entering the dining and mug-up rooms. - ATCO has implemented increased measures in the dining room: - 50 people gatherings: we have segregated the dining room into 5 section of 50 sitting areas. - Social distancing of two metres: tables in the dining room have been setup to help guests adhere to the physical distancing guideline, with one chair per table. - Required handwashing/sanitizing for guests before entry to the dining room. - The facility dining area has removed virtually all self serve options fresh fruit is either portioned and packaged or handed out piece by piece as guests request it. - \circ $\,$ Salad bars have been replaced by packaged selections. - All water fountains and refilling stations have been closed with bottled water provided in their place. - ATCO has additional staff on site to manage the changes in the dining room.